Vyogami/uni/amity-basic-simulation-lab/lab/README.md

-# Basic Simulation Lab - Lab Experiments
+# Basic Simulation Lab - Experiments

 This directory contains the code and experiment reports for the Basic Simulation Lab course at Amity University.